 - Avoid refined sugars, completely if possible;

-- Consume natural sugars and starches (e.g. fruit, sweet potatoes, rice) sparingly, unless you are very physically active;
+- Consume unrefined and unprocessed sugars and starches sparingly (e.g. fruit, sweet potatoes, rice) unless you are very physically active or trying to gain weight;

 - Eat a variety of different foods whenever possible;